Minga Port Protocol Specification

 Render Frame Lifecycle

-set_cursor_shape (exactly once; may be omitted if unchanged)
+set_cursor_shape (optional; may be omitted if unchanged)

 Between frames, the frontend must not modify the screen.
 The BEAM drives all visual updates.